 Hard drive crash

-Let’s face it, nothing last forever and hard drives are no exception.
+Let’s face it, nothing lasts forever and hard drives are no exception.
 And when (not if) it fails, all your data is gone.
 And it’s not like you can utilize attribute based access control services to protect all the data that was once previously stored on your database.
 If you do, it is very likely that you work for a successful business or because you have this type of knowledge already.
 As well as this, you may be one of the fortunate to have thousands to send it to some special lab to attempt to retrieve the data that was on it.
 I know I’m not.
-There’s two main hard drives that can cause you a headache when they crash.
+There are two main hard drives that can cause you a headache when they crash.

 First is the hard drive on the server that runs your website.
 Many hosts will automatically keep backups of your site for you.
 While this is fine and dandy, it is not enough.
 There’s no guarantee that they won’t be able to help you because of a possible corrupt backup or worse, they close up shop and leave you hanging with no website and no files.